go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/03-parallel-agents.md

 ```
 - name: The name of the parallel Agent, used for identification and distinction
 - description: The description of the parallel Agent, used to explain its function and purpose
-- subAgents: The list of sub-Agents contained in the parallel Agent; these sub-Agents will be executed in parallel
+- subAgents: The list of sub-Agents contained within the parallel Agent, which will be executed in parallel
 ## Execution Flow
 **Parallel Agent** uses **`NewParallelAgent`** to instantiate a parallel Agent instance.
 When running the **parallel Agent**, it will directly loop through and run all Agents in `SubAgents`, using a concurrency-safe but fixed-buffer message queue to collect the streaming output from all Agents, and finally use `yield` to return the results.

-Here we use an example to illustrate how to use **Parallel Agent** in **Blades**.
+Here we use an example to illustrate how to use **parallel Agents** in **Blades**.
 ### 1. Create SubAgents
 ```go
 editorAgent1, err := blades.NewAgent(